JM24/CSCI19_blog/Lab 6/lab6.md

 ### Juan Mercado
 ### March 18th, 2022

-##### Overview
+#### Overview

-Whenever I could wether I was using my phone or my computer I would check and see what WiFi AP's I could find and write them down until I got 25.
+Whenever I was using my phone or my computer I would check and see what WiFi AP's I could find and write them down until I got 25.

 #### 25 SSIDs